 Sara Higgins: Tasiilaq, Sunset photography

-A singular, exclusive refuge of comfort in the Arctic featuring rustic luxury surrounded by raw wilderness: eight warm, private, safari-style tent cabins are filled with surprising amenities.
+A singular, exclusive refuge of comfort in the Arctic featuring rustic luxury surrounded by raw wilderness: eight private, heated safari-style tent cabins offer surprising amenities.

 Base Camp Greenland